Karl Thom: Fighter service

 Despite being a Prussian, he was assigned to a Saxon fighter unit, Jagdstaffel 21, in May 1917.

 He joined his new squadron at approximately the same time as its new leader, Staffelführer Eduard Ritter von Schleich, who took charge on 26 May.

 He marked his Albatros airplane's fuselage with a large black capital block 'T' with pronounced serifs to identify himself in the air.
 The 'T' was in addition to the customary squadron marking of a vertical black stripe and a vertical white stripe just aft of the cockpit; the 'T' itself was on the outside wall of the cockpit.
 Thom reeled off a string of 11 victories, including a triple win on 18 September, and doubles on 19 and 22 September.

 October brought changes, as Jasta 21 received Oskar Freiherr von Boenigk as the new commanding officer and Fokker D.VIIs as new airplanes to replace the Albatros D.Vs that had been the squadron's craft.

 On 11 October, Thom was awarded the Military Merit Cross, Prussia's and Germany's highest decoration for valorous enlisted men.
 He had previously been awarded the Member's class of the Royal House Order of Hohenzollern.

 Thom scored only once that month, on 29 October.

 November was a blank.
 He next scored on 1 December, with one confirmed and one unconfirmed victory.

 On 23 December, Thom was wounded in action.
 He took a bullet in the leg while undertaking the usually hazardous duty of attacking an observation balloon.
-He was not successful in his assault, or would he ever shoot down one of the gasbags.
+He was not successful in his assault, nor would he ever shoot down one of the gasbags.

 Thom's return to the victory rolls roughly coincided with Jasta 21's adoption of Fokker D.VIIs, replacing its Albatros D.Vs.

 Thom shot down five enemy aircraft in June, beginning with his 15th win overall on 11 June.
-July saw him victorious six more times, Including the youngest son of President Theodore Roosevelt, Quentin Roosevelt on Bastille Day, 14 July 1918.
+July saw him victorious six more times, and he is sometimes credited with victory over the youngest son of President Theodore Roosevelt, Quentin Roosevelt on Bastille Day, 14 July 1918.
 He capped his career with a triumph each on 1 and 4 August.
 With 27 victories confirmed, he became the leading ace for Jasta 21.
 All but four of his victories were against the French.

 On 11 August, he was severely wounded in the hip and remanded to hospital.
 He was also commissioned on 11 August 1918.

 On 1 November, while he was still in the hospital, he was awarded the Pour le Mérite, Germany's highest award for commissioned officers.

 On 6 November, he rejoined Jasta 21.
 Three days later, he crashed, suffering multiple fractures.
 Two days after that, the Armistice ended World War I.